If you’ve been struggling with adult acne, it’s possible your research has led you to consider whether testosterone could be causing the problem.

 Hormone imbalances can contribute to acne, and testosterone is no exception.
 While it is often called the male sex hormone, testosterone is also found in small quantities in women and can cause acne in both sexes.
 It increases the activity of oil glands in the skin, causing clogged pores.

-If you suspect you are suffering from hormonal acne, it can be a good idea to speak to a dermatologist.
-He or she can recommend lifestyle changes, medications, and/or topical treatments to help ease your symptoms.
+If you suspect you are suffering from hormonal acne, it can be a good idea to speak to a dermatologist or endocrinologist.
+He or she can check your steroid hormonal profile with simple blood or urine tests and recommend lifestyle changes, medications, and/or topical treatments to help ease your symptoms.
 In addition, you can consider tweaking your diet and stress levels, to see if that helps.
 Hormonal acne is never easy to deal with, but with some trial and error you may be able to reduce it.